 They are also monitoring how users are interacting with their website so they can maximize their conversion rates.
-If you don’t believe me, just take a look at archive.org; they have been through roughly 116 variations of basecamphq.com in a span of 4 years.
+If you don’t believe me, just take a look at archive.org; there have been roughly 116 variations of basecamphq.com in just 4 years.

 You have to constantly evolve

-Have you heard of the saying, “the bigger you are, the slower you move”?
-Well, it isn’t true in all cases; Mark Zuckerberg’s company, Facebook, is always evolving.
-Not only are they making tweaks to the website on a regular basis, but they are able to evolve their business model fairly quickly.
+Have you heard the saying, “the bigger you are, the slower you move”?
+Well, it isn’t true in all cases.
+Mark Zuckerberg’s company, Facebook, is always evolving.
+Not only do they make tweaks to the website on a regular basis, but they are able to evolve their business model fairly quickly.

 Just look at all of the news coverage they received on TechCrunch in 2009.
-Yes a lot of it is on things like lawsuits, but a good portion of it is about new website features and changes to their business model.
+While some of the attention they received was on things like lawsuits, a good portion of it was about new website features and changes to their business model.

-And if that doesn’t bring things in perspective for you, compare Facebook with Twitter.
-Both of the companies are growing rapidly, but Facebook has been able to evolve faster even though they have 14 times the number of employees.
+If that doesn’t bring things in perspective for you, compare Facebook with Twitter.
+Both of the companies are growing rapidly, but Facebook has been able to evolve faster, despite having 14 times the number of employees.

 You have to love what you do

 You can make money doing something you don’t love, but you can make much more money if you spend your time on something you love.
-If you love what you are doing, naturally you will work harder and spend more time doing it.
-And best of all, it won’t seem like work.
+If you love what you are doing, you will work harder and spend more time doing it.
+Best of all, it won’t seem like work.

-After Gary conquered all things wine related, he realized he had a passion for all things brand related.
-So he created Vaynermedia, a company that helps build brand equity.
-So far it seems that things have been going well for him.
-He locked in a 7-figure book deal and he has shares in a lot of predominate web companies like Twitter.
+After Gary conquered all things wine-related, he realized he had a passion for branding.
+He then created Vaynermedia, a company that helps build brand equity.
+Things continue to go well for Gary.
+He secured a 7-figure book deal and has shares in many prominent web companies such as Twitter.

-If you love what you are doing like Gary, not only are you more likely to make a decent chunk of change, but you will be happy.
+If like Gary you love what you are doing, not only are you more likely to make a decent chunk of change but you also will be happy.

-Good entrepreneurs come in different colors, sizes, and even personality types.
-But they all share these quality traits.
+Good entrepreneurs come in a variety of colors, sizes, and personality types.
+Still, they all share the traits mentioned above.
 If you know of any other qualities that make up great entrepreneurs, feel free to leave a comment.